julioarruda/test-workspace/my-vscode-extension/README.md

 - `.vscode/launch.json`: This file is used to configure the launch configurations for debugging the VS Code extension.
 - `.vscode/tasks.json`: This file is used to configure tasks that can be run from the VS Code command palette.
 - `tsconfig.json`: This file is the configuration file for TypeScript.
 It specifies the compiler options and the files to include in the compilation.

+### Azure OpenAI Integration

+To configure the Azure OpenAI integration for the chatbot feature:

+1. Obtain an API key from Azure OpenAI.
+2. Create a `.env` file in the root of your project.
+3. Add the following line to your `.env` file: `AZURE_OPENAI_KEY=your_api_key_here`.
+4. Use the `setup-azure-openai` script included in the `package.json` to verify the integration.

 ## Contributing